kidanger/Drystal/doc/api.rst

 .. _start-text:
 .. lua:function:: start_text()

-   Begin text mode.
-Instead of receiving key_press/key_release event, key_text will be received.
+   Begins text mode.
+Instead of receiving key_press/key_release events, key_text will be received.
    In text mode, you get the unicode caracter corresponding to the key pressed (and modifiers).

 .. lua:function:: stop_text()

-   Stop the text mode.
+   Stops the text mode.

 Callbacks